nsrau/azure-docs.it-it/articles/resource-manager-template-keyvault-secret.md

             "tenantId": {
                 "type": "string",
                 "metadata": {
-                   "description": "Tenant Id for the subscription and use assigned access to the vault.
-Available from the Get-AzureRMSubscription PowerShell cmdlet"
+                   "description": "Tenant ID for the subscription and use assigned access to the vault.
+Available from the Get-AzureRmSubscription PowerShell cmdlet"
                 }
             },
             "objectId": {
                 "type": "string",
                 "metadata": {
-                    "description": "Object Id of the AAD user or service principal that will have access to the vault.
-Available from the Get-AzureRMADUser or the Get-AzureRMADServicePrincipal cmdlets"
+                    "description": "Object ID of the AAD user or service principal that will have access to the vault.
+Available from the Get-AzureRmADUser or the Get-AzureRmADServicePrincipal cmdlets"
                 }
             },
             "keysPermissions": {